ZhuRaiko/Resume-Keyword-Highlighter-Project/explanation/scoring.md

     return bool(re.search(r"(\b\d+%|\b\d{1,3}\b|\$\d+[kKmM]?)", sentence))

+# Function: get_base_score
+# What: Compute a base ML score (probability) using the KNN model and BERT embeddings.
+# Why: Provides an ML-derived probability of a sentence being self-promotional.
+# Inputs: knn_model, _bert_model, sentence (str)
+# Returns: float probability in [0.0, 1.0]; 0.0 on failure or missing model
+# How it contributes: Serves as the core signal which heuristics then augment.
 def get_base_score(knn_model, _bert_model, sentence: str) -> float:
     """
     Get the base self-promotion score for a sentence using the KNN model.